chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 ```

 ...note:
+If both `limit` and `offset` are used, they are applied in traditional order - we first skip all elements up to the `offset` and then we return `limit` number of remaining elements.
+...

+...note:
-The order in which you specify CRUD operators *does matter*.
-The operators are applied in the order specified by the query string.
-For example `?sort=by&take=2&sort=content` can yield different results than `?sort=by&sort=content&take=2` which would be equivalent to `?sort=content&take=2`.
+The order in which you specify CRUD parameters *does not* matter.
+For example `?sort=by&limit=2&sort=content` will yield the same results as `?sort=content&limit=2`.
 ...

 ## PUT and DELETE